adamspd/django-payment/README.md

 PAYMENT_WEBSITE_NAME = 'My Website'  # or your website name
 PAYMENT_MODEL = 'your_app_name.InfoToPassToPaymentApplication'  # Replace with your app and model name
 PAYMENT_REDIRECT_SUCCESS_URL = 'your_app_name:success_view_name'  # Replace with your app and success view name

+# Additional to the default email settings
+APP_DEFAULT_FROM_EMAIL = "webmaster@localhost"  # the default from email that you're using
 ```

 Follow the instructions in the app's documentation to set up the required views.